 FINANCES The KU Alumni Association is a careful steward of member and donor resources, with 81% of spending going directly to programs.
-Highly efficient charities spend 75% or more of expenses on programs.
-You can be confident that the Association puts your investment to good use.
+Highly efficient charities spend 75% or more of expenses on programs.\ You can be confident that the Association puts your investment to good use.

+\charitynavigator.org

 MEMBERSHIP AND ALUMNI RECORDS

-Association included 45,069 members, with growing numbers of Life and Student memberships.
+s of June 30, 2019, the Association included 45,069 members, with growing numbers of Life and Student memberships.

 Members

+Network

 8,729 Annual

 2,024 Premium Annual (formerly Jayhawk Society)

 21,619 Life

 6,812 New Graduate

-5,885 Student Alumni Network Four Alumni Records staff members made more than 103,111 updates to constituent records during
+5,885 Student Alumni Four Alumni Records staff members made more than 103,111 updates to constituent records during FY 2019.

-FY 2019.

-Total degreed alumni 254.954
+Total degreed alumni 254,954

 Total constituent database (including donors and friends) 465,088

 Jayhawk License Plates

 5,767 (in Kansas only; plates also are available in Texas and Maryland) The increase of 700 plates helped fund \$20,000 in need-based scholarships

 for Kansas students.